bikasicles/LinuxMint-i3wm-VSCode-Graphical-issues/README2.md

 > - Resizing the window: display would not shrink with the window
 > - [i3] Entering floating mode: resets the display to the correct state only to immediately return to a broken state

-After hours of more searching (checking dates and versions), I found the Intel drivers that were installed and removed them.
+After hours of more searching (checking dates and versions), I found the Intel drivers that were installed and removed them (`xserver-xorg-video-intel`).
 This fixed my issues.

 ---